T-450/skill-uncapped-league-of-legends-courses-for-free/README.md

 ## Quick Start

 1. Clone the repository
-2. Open `index.html` in your browser
+2. Open `skill_capped.html` in your browser
-3. Install a CORS disabler extension (required for video access)
+3. Install a [CORS disabler extension](https://chromewebstore.google.com/detail/cors-unblock/lfhmikememgdcahcdlaciloancbhjino?hl=en) (required for video access)
+4. Togle the extension **ON** before trying to watch or download a video.
-4. Paste a SkillCapped video URL and click "Stream"
+5. Paste a SkillCapped video URL and click "Stream"

 ## Video Player Controls